voxj/vShell/readme.md

 ### 2. make sure you have the latest possible version of [Python](https://python.org/)
 ### 3. run main.py - it will get the modules automatically!
 ## 4. Enjoy!
+## NOTE: if it doesn't work for you and you're using Linux, i have the same problem, so waiting for a pull request
 <br><br>
 # GUIDE
 ### A guide to making extensions will be added soon.